termux-nethunter

 FAQ

-If you got some hickups during the installation or have some burning questions, you are probably not the first one.
-Feel free to document them in the issues section
+If you encountered some hiccups during the installation or have some burning questions, you are probably not the first one.
+Feel free to document them in the issues section.

 However, a few frequently asked questions have been answered below.